Diekgbbtt/InternshipsManagementPlatform/README.md

 ### About the Project

-This web application was developed for the practical test of Model Driven Software Engineering course, it's really simple and it's not intended to be used in production.
-I have added the report on the design and implementation process with a model driven approach that covers technical insights.
+Model Driven Software Engineering course project.
+Design and implementation documentation is reported as well.
-It's simply a web CRUD platform for universities to manage students internships.
-It's basically only the backend and it's implemented with Java Spring Boot Starter Web framework; jdbc to interact with persistent level and Hibernate as ORM module both part of Spring Boot JPA; Lombok for easier development; Maven for build and test automation and dependencies management; MariaDB as database.
+Simple web CRUD platform for a general university administrator to manage students internships.
+Technologies : Java Spring Boot Web framework; MariaDB database; JDBC protocol to communicate with persistent level; Hibernate as ORM; Lombok for boilerplate code; Maven for build and test and dependencies management.

 ### Pre-requisities